 Some final thoughts

 Above all, know that it is very normal to change your dreams, and change your major, and change your job.
 There are new and varied challenges to being an astronomer as you move along the path from undergrad to grad to postdoc (and presumably to professor).
-There is more than one way to be an astronomer, and the community as a whole needs people with varied talents and areas of expertise — not just research, but also outreach, teaching, advocacy, etc. Building your own support network of peers and mentors (more senior grad students, postdocs, and profs) can help you find your own path to success!
+There is more than one way to be an astronomer, and the community as a whole needs people with varied talents and areas of expertise — not just research, but also outreach, teaching, policy, and advocacy.
+Building your own support network of peers and mentors (more senior grad students, postdocs, and profs) can help you find your own path to success!